percona/k8spg-docs/docs/connect.md

-# Connect to the PostgreSQL cluster
+# 3. Connect to the PostgreSQL cluster

-In this tutorial, we will connect to the cluster you have created previously.
+When the [installation](kubectl.md) is done, we can connect to the cluster.

 The [`pgBouncer`](http://pgbouncer.github.io/) component of Percona Distribution for PostgreSQL provides the point of entry to the PostgreSQL cluster.
 We will use the `pgBouncer` URI to connect.